History of Albania: Communism

 During the period of socialist construction of Albania, the country saw rapid economic growth.
 For the first time, Albania was beginning to produce the major part of its own commodities domestically, which in some areas were able to compete in foreign markets.
 During the period of 1960 to 1970, the average annual rate of increase of Albania's national income was 29 percent higher than the world average and 56 percent higher than the European average.
 Also during this period, because of the monopolised socialist economy, Albania was the only country in the world that imposed no imposts or taxes on its people whatsoever.
+Encyclopædia Britannica emphasizes that "Hoxha's modernization program aimed to transform Albania from a backward agrarian country into a modern industrial society, and indeed, within four decades, Albania made respectable, even historic, progress in the development of industry, agriculture, education, arts and culture.
+One of the most notable achievements has been the drainage of coastal swamps-formerly breeding grounds for malaria mosquitoes-and the reclamation of land for agricultural and industrial use.
+The historic reform of the language, which merged elements of the Gheg and Tosk dialects into a unified literary language, was also a symbol of this change."

 Enver Hoxha, who ruled Albania for four decades, died on 11 April 1985.
 Soon after Hoxha's death, voices for change emerged in the Albanian society and the government began to seek closer ties with the West in order to improve economic conditions.

 Eventually the new regime of Ramiz Alia introduced some liberalisation, and granting the freedom to travel abroad in 1990.
 The new government made efforts to improve ties with the outside world.
 The elections of March 1991 kept the former Communists in power, but a general strike and urban opposition led to the formation of a coalition cabinet that included non-Communists.